boloto1979/Securiskan/README.md

 ## Features

-- **Comprehensive Analysis**: Support for multiple programming languages, including PHP, JavaScript, HTML, and TypeScript.
+- **Comprehensive Analysis**: Support for multiple programming languages, including PHP, JavaScript, HTML...
 - **Vulnerability Detection**: Identification of a wide range of vulnerabilities, such as XSS, SQL Injection, and other known security flaws.
 - **Detailed Reports**: Generation of reports highlighting specific vulnerabilities, their exact locations in the code, and suggestions for mitigation.
 - **Ease of Use**: A simple and intuitive user interface for file uploads and analysis visualization.